eileenmcnaughton/nz.co.fuzion.omnipaymultiprocessor/README.md

 This extension creates `ProcessRecurring` schedule job on installation.
 It passes all due recur contributions and is configured to execute `Hourly`.

+## Optional configuration (5.x CiviCRM) - add transaction prefix

+We send the contribution id to the payment processor as the transaction identifier.

+There may be some risk in some instances of there being a duplication (especially on test accounts).
+It is possible to define a prefix that will be prepended to the contribution id one the latest CiviCRM code.
+This is only supported by non-UI configuration for now as the code is in the 5.x version.
+Once it is released I will see about improving configurability.

+However, once you have a suitable CiviCRM version you need to
+a) add a payment processor option to cg_extends (civicrm/admin/options?gid=57&reset=1) ie. value - 'PaymentProcessor' name - 'civicrm_payment_processor'
+title - 'Payment Processors'

+b) create a custom data group for payment processors

+c) create a field in that custom data group for the value to be prepended.
+IMPORTANT - the name of this field must be Transaction_Prefix

+note - Mercanet does not support '-' characters in this prefix.
+Untested on other processors.

 ## Adding support for new payment gateways